verrazzano/docs/content/en/docs/examples/standard-resources/_index.md

 ---
 # Standard Kubernetes Resources

-This example demonstrates the use of standard Kubernetes resources within OAM resources to define and deploy an application.
+This example demonstrates the use of standard Kubernetes resources in conjunction with OAM resources to define and deploy an application.
 Several standard Kubernetes resources are used in this example both as workloads and traits.
-- Deployment used as a workload within a Component
+- `Deployment` used as a workload within a `Component`.
-- Service used as a workload within a Component
+- `Service` used as a workload within a `Component`.
-- Ingress used as a trait within an ApplicationConfiguration
+- `Ingress` used as a trait within an `ApplicationConfiguration`.

 ## Before you begin
 Install Verrazzano by following the [installation]({{< relref "/docs/setup/install/installation.md" >}}) instructions.

 ### Grant permissions
-The oam-kubernetes-runtime is not installed with roles that allow it to create the Ingress resource used in this example.
+The `oam-kubernetes-runtime` is not installed with privileges that allow it to create the Kubernetes `Ingress` resource used in this example.
-The steps below create a role that allows Ingress resource creation and binds that role to the oam-kubernetes-runtime service account.
+The steps below create a role that allows `Ingress` resource creation and binds that role to the `oam-kubernetes-runtime` service account.
-Your cluster admin will need to execute the steps below to create the ClusterRole and ClusterRoleBinding.
+Your cluster admin will need to execute the steps below to create the `ClusterRole` and `ClusterRoleBinding` for this example to work.
 ```shell
 $ kubectl apply -f - <<EOF
 apiVersion: rbac.authorization.k8s.io/v1